1. Master Your Breath Support

 Masterclasses and Private Lessons

-Even occasional lessons with a low brass specialist can fix problems you didn’t know you had.
-Many universities offer community lessons.
+Even occasional lessons with a low brass specialist can fix problems you didn't know you had.
+Many universities offer community lessons at reasonable rates.
 Online platforms like Lessonface connect you with professional tubists and trombonists via video.
+A good teacher can identify the specific areas where you need improvement and give you exercises tailored to your needs.
+If you cannot commit to regular lessons, schedule a one-time masterclass or clinic.
+The feedback from a fresh set of ears can be transformative.

 Listening to the Greats